Industry regulated changes to the EBC matrix could create a nasty surprise for operators if they don’t act soon.

 In summary

-Like most interconnect issues this is a knotty one.
+Like most interconnect billing issues this is a knotty one.
 It may be tempting to put off dealing with the new structural changes for as long as possible.
 But ignoring it now could cause major problems when it comes to billing BT after February 2006.

 If bills are produced in the incorrect format after the specified date, BT will simply reject them – and the operator will be set to lose out on substantial amounts of revenue until their system is rectified